ebp-nor/genome_annotation_comparative_genomics_part1/orthofinder.md

 ![image](https://user-images.githubusercontent.com/46928237/191227132-3227f638-abd4-4804-9b91-fbc080c905d9.png)

-## What are orthologs? paralogs? homologs?
+## What are orthologs?
+Paralogs?
+Homologs?
 Homology is similarity due to shared ancestry between a pair of structures or genes in different taxa.
 If two genes share ancestry following a speciation event, they are known as orthologs.
 If two genes trace their ancestry back to a gene duplication event, they are known as paralogs.

 ![image](https://user-images.githubusercontent.com/46928237/193239122-33223055-afc8-4f47-91a1-3d341e18535f.png)